mlx-optiq

 entirely on Apple Silicon.

-mlx-optiq is the open-source toolkit for running large language models natively on Mac — per-layer sensitivity analysis for mixed-precision weights, LoRA fine-tuning that respects the bit budget, and a server that speaks both OpenAI and Anthropic APIs (point Claude Code at your local quant).
+Run large language models natively on a Mac.
+Per-layer sensitivity analysis for mixed-precision weights.
+LoRA fine-tuning that respects the bit budget.
+A server that speaks both OpenAI and Anthropic APIs (point Claude Code at your local quant).
+On Gemma-4, send it an image, not just text.
 No GPU cluster, no API key.

 Per-layer bit allocation · sample LLM